navczydev/MistPlayChallenge/README.md

 # Mistplay android-code-challenge

-Candidates:
-Please put build instructions, assumptions and any other notes that you'd like your reviewers to know about in this file

 ## How to build and run
 - I have used the following Android Studio version
     - Android Studio Ladybug Feature Drop | 2024.2.2